blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

 This section describes how to configure the optional certificates.
 Please verify beforehand if custom certificates or a certificate truststore must be used.

 ### Using Custom Certificates
-- Custom Certificates for the Alert Web server to present to clients.
+- Custom certificates for the Alert Web server to present to clients.

-    - Before you can use custom certificates for Alert you must have the signed certificate and key used to generate the certificate.
+    - Before custom certificates can be used for Alert the signed certificate and key must be available.

         - WEBSERVER_CUSTOM_CERT_FILE - The file containing the customer's signed certificate.